ART & DESIGN

 Art & design continue to integrate throughout the space, from the table lamps to the dining chairs, cabinets to chandeliers.

-In addition to this, over 200 pieces of art feature throughout Mount St. Restaurant & Rooms, including works by Andy Warhol, Henri Matisse, Lucian Freud, Ferdinand Hodler, Peter Fischli and David Weiss.
+In addition to this, over 200 pieces of art feature throughout Mount St. Restaurant & Rooms, including works by Andy Warhol, Henri Matisse, Lucian Freud, Philip Guston, Peter Fischli and David Weiss.

 Rashid Johnson (b.
 1977)